Iancheung228/Iancheung228.github.io/_posts/2024-08-25-causal_inf_notes.md

 \end{aligned}
 $$

-However, we see that this formula confirms our intuition that a lower p-value implies that H_0 is less likely to be true.
+It does align with our intuition: a lower p-value suggests that the null hypothesis is less likely to be true, assuming we have some prior probability of

 ### What is so bad about low power, does it matter as long as p-value is low? ###